The Dirichlet problem for the constant mean curvature equation in Sol_3

 \begin{theorem} Let $\Omega$ be an admissible domain such that the family $\{C_i\}$ is empty.
 Then the Dirichlet Problem has a solution in $\Omega$ if and only if

 and for all admissible polygons properly contained in $\overline{\Omega}$

 \end{theorem}

-After studying these results a natural question arises: Are there domains for which they apply?
+After studying these results some natural questions arise: Are there domains for which they apply?
 What can be said about them?
 In Section \ref{existencedomains} we construct admissible domains where Theorems \ref{teo-Bempty} and \ref{teo-Aempty} apply and in Section \ref{sec-exemplo} we exhibit a method to find domains with no $\{C_i\}$-type arcs that admit a solution to the Dirichlet Problem.

-One of the main difficulty in this problem was to find the right conditions on the boundary of the domains to be considered and understand the properties of horizontal curves whose product by the vertical line has constant mean curvature.
+One of the main difficulties in this problem was to find the right conditions on the boundary of the domains to be considered and understand the properties of horizontal curves whose product by the vertical line has constant mean curvature.

-We remark that the arguments presented here also apply for other warped products.
+We remark that the arguments presented here also can be adapted for proving existence of solutions of the Dirichlet problem with infinite boundary data in other warped products.